apache/flink-training/README.md

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system:

-- a JDK for Java 8 or Java 11 (a JRE is not sufficient; other versions of Java are not supported)
+- a JDK for Java 8 or Java 11 (a JRE is not sufficient; other versions of Java are currently not supported)
 - Git
 - an IDE for Java (and/or Scala) development with Gradle support.
   We recommend IntelliJ, but Eclipse or Visual Studio Code can also be used so long as you stick to Java.
 For Scala you will need to use IntelliJ (and its Scala plugin).